 - Getting out in nature

 - Creating art or music

 - Learning to communicate assertively

-- Does the VA offer anger management classes?
+Does the VA offer classes for anger?

-- How much do court-ordered anger management classes cost?
+How much do court-ordered anger management classes cost?

-- Where can I find free anger management classes?
+Where can I find free anger management classes?

 You can find a wide variety of resources, both in your community and online.
 For example, you can find free anger management classes connected with local hospitals, community organizations, or religious groups.
 Classes for anger management are available around the country as well as online through BetterHelp and other sources.